cekkr/ideagnment/AI_REFERENCE.md

 - Capsules are the only publishable boundary objects; raw artifacts stay local.
 - Retrieval uses guardrail capsules (goals/constraints/decisions) plus FTS/embeddings.
 - Draft analysis is deterministic (no-LLM) in the fast pass; LLM rendering is optional and gated.
+- Skills use explicit scopes; institution views exclude private scope and redact evidence by default.
+- Model routing is budget-aware: pick local models by tier/latency/memory before using larger options.